shaoanlu/EIQP/README.md

 # ACC case study
-Compare with QuadProg in Matlab (with interior-point or active-set algorithms), Run the following in Matlab EIQP is about 10 times faster than the QuadProg in Matlab for the ACC example
+Compare with QuadProg in Matlab (with interior-point or active-set algorithms), Run the following in Matlab

+EIQP is about 10 times faster!! than the QuadProg in Matlab for the ACC example
 ```
 acc_main.m
 ```